CrunchyData/crunchy-katacoda/basic-postgresql-devel/basicpgadmin/02-navigation.md

 The blue dashed box along the top highlights other tabs that apply to the current item selected in the left nav.

-In this case, there is not much interesting information on those tabs so we will late until later to explore them.
+In this case, there is not much interesting information on those tabs so we will wait until later to explore them.

 ## Finding Our Database